Why do we need biomarker tests for prostate cancer diagnosis?

 - To identify men at increased risk of harbouring clinically significant cancer who may benefit from earlier diagnosis and treatment

-- To avoid the risk of missing the detection of clinically significant cancer
+- To avoid the risk of missing the detection of clinically significant cancer in case of a negative test result

 - To avoid the number of unnecessary biopsies with associated complications and costs